LeoCanta42/FCE_bot/README.md

 You have to start "create_users_db.py" and now you can use "scheduler.sh" to start your bots.

-To stop yout bots or restart them you can use "restarter.sh" passing parameters restart | stop | pause (this one is just for starting the pause bot, that sends a message alerting that the bot is in manteinance).
+To stop your bots or restart them you can use "restarter.sh" passing parameters restart | stop | pause (this one is just for starting the pause bot, that sends a message alerting that the bot is in manteinance).